George Gray WASBO New School Business Manager of the Year

 - Not have received the George Gray WASBO New School Business Manager of the Year award in the past

-Current members of the Board of Directors are ineligible for the award and may not nominate a candidate for the award.
+Current members of the Board of Directors are ineligible to receive this award.

 Nominations may be made by any WASBO member (with the exception of current Board members), a district administrator, a professional colleague or a WASBO Regional.